paul-hammant/tbd/content/monorepos/index.md

 wheel for everyone.
 After the commit/push, running again shows the application focused team checkout - either 'Car' or 'Segue'.

-### Sparse checkouts
+### Git's Sparse checkouts

-Both Subversion and Git have a 'sparse checkout' capability, which exactly facilitates this sort of thing.
-At team wanting to have their own gcheckout would have some scripting of sprase checkouts.
+Git has a 'sparse checkout' capability, which exactly facilitates this sort of thing.
+Subversion and Mercurial do too.
 Perforce has a 'client spec' capability that is more or less the same.
+A team wanting to have their own gcheckout equivalent would have some scripting around sparse checkouts (or equivalent).

 {{< warning title="Risk of chaotic directory layout" >}}
 Google's co-mingled applications and services site within highly structured and uniform source trees.
 A Java